fkanout/koa-router-joi-validation/README.md

 - `alternate`

-  Allows alternative validation in the schema
+  Allows alternative validation in the schema.
+It is a wrapper of Joi's [alternatives](https://hapi.dev/module/joi/api/?v=17.1.1#alternatives) function.

   **Type** `array`.